 We will keep this guidance under review to ensure it remains consistent with wider regulations and guidance.

-Points for consideration when supporting people to reconnect with families, friends and professionals:
+Additional points for consideration when supporting people to reconnect safely with families, friends and professionals.

 - consider enabling visits by appointment only, and the duration of these.
-If the care home has previously operated an ‘open door’ visiting policy, inform people and visitors of the change of arrangements and why this is necessary
+If the care home previously operated an ‘open door’ visiting policy, inform people of the change of arrangements and why this is necessary

 - speaking loudly and clearly